| | |

 Shops are usually closed on Sundays, so make sure you buy everything you need in advance!

-You can drink the tap water in Slovakia, so be sure to carry a reusable water bottle with you!
+You can drink the tap water in Slovakia.

 Despite traditional Slovakian food being very meaty (Slovak food is very similar to Czech food), there are tonnes of vegetarian and vegan options in Bratislava.

 Bratislava Old Town is totally pedestrianised, as well as being very compact.
-This means that you can see all of the main Bratislava attractions in a couple of hours without getting blisters or taking public transport everywhere!
+This means that you can see all of the main Bratislava attractions in a couple of hours.

 The traditional drink in Slovakia is Borovička, similar to Rakija in the Balkans.